Articles

 The role of gamification in UX design

-Today the method of gamification is widely used in design since it is thought to help to solve many problems in UX.
-The appropriate use of gamification and well-chosen game mechanics can become a valuable tool for UX designers on the way to increasing user engagement of the product as well as conversion rates.
-So how does it work?
-First of all, the gamification brings the element of fun to the websites and applications.
-People enjoy the interactive process full of fun, challenges, and competitive spirit similar to video games, so they are encouraged to go back.
-Furthermore, the game mechanics are the powerful motivators for the users.
-The game elements set the tasks and the awards are promised to those who accomplish them.
-The curiosity and excitement drive people to continue performing various tasks and spend more time on the app or the website.
+Today, gamification is widely used in design because it is believed to help address many UX problems.
+The appropriate use of gamification and well-chosen game mechanics can be a valuable tool for UX designers in increasing user engagement with the product and conversion rates.
+So, how does it work?
+First, gamification adds an element of fun to websites and applications.
+People enjoy the interactive process, full of fun, challenges, and a competitive spirit, similar to video games, so they are encouraged to go back.

 Animated Stickers for Mood Messenger